foundriesio/docs/source/getting-started/git-config/index.rst

 ===============

-Pushing to your repositories with :ref:`FoundriesFactory <ref-factory-definition>` is as simple as configuring Git on your computer to use the :ref:`api token <ref-api-access>` you generated during :ref:`account creation <gs-signup>`.
+Pushing to your repositories with :ref:`FoundriesFactory <ref-factory-definition>` is as simple as configuring Git on your computer to use :ref:`ref-fioctl` as a credential helper.
-Afterwards, Git will know when you are connecting to ``source.foundries.io`` and will use this token to authenticate you with our Git server.
+Afterwards, Git will know when you are connecting to ``source.foundries.io`` and it will use :ref:`ref-fioctl` as the helper to authenticate you when utilizing ``git`` commands.

 Source Code Access Token
 ########################